-9. Use wood for a natural texture
+30. Use wood for natural texture

 According to Dufresne, the use of wood to bring natural texture into the space is a great choice.
 'From choosing unfinished wood flooring to adding beadboard or shiplap to walls, wood will create a sense of warmth in any farmhouse kitchen,' she says.

-10. Consider oversized light fixtures
+31. Hang oversized light fixtures

 'Lighting is key in traditional farmhouse decor,' explains Dufresne.
 'Oversized lighting fixtures, lanterns, drum pendants, library sconces and wood chandeliers all look great in farmhouse kitchens.'
 These fixtures become beautiful focal points that also offer an opportunity to be playful and creative with the design and really make the design your own.

-11. Decorate with brass accents
+32. Decorate with brass accents

 Farmhouse kitchens are classic and simple in design, but New York-based Teri Simone suggests letting a brass or painted faucet work its way into your design to give that lived-in feeling of a years old farmhouse.
 Here, the designers at Jean Stoffer Design used brass handles for interest and intrigue.
 They also standout beautifully against the olive green kitchen cabinets.

-12. Go antiquing
+33. Go antiquing

 'Don’t forget to have fun with your transformation,' says Simone.
 'With farmhouse style kitchens in particular, you can embrace the imperfect.
 Pick up those antique teacups to accent your floating shelves, or try your hand at a shabby-chic bar stool restoration.'
 A worn in look that's simple, warm, and inviting will have you admiring your farmhouse kitchen for years to come.

-13. Consider a cozy breakfast nook
+34. Fit a cozy breakfast nook

 A cozy breakfast nook is an excellent element if you tend to congregate in the kitchen together at the end – or the beginning – of the day.
 In order to give it a charming appeal, consider a board and batten wall effect for the booth itself.

-14. Go for charm over cohesion
+35. Go for charm over cohesion

 The easiest way to add a farmhouse-inspired feel to your kitchen?
-Consider mismatched accents – like a darker wood island or a variety of different chairs tucked into the dinner table in lieu of a matching set.
+Consider mismatched accents – like a darker wood farmhouse kitchen island or a variety of different chairs tucked into the dinner table in lieu of a matching set.